 (Please note that these are in-person events.
 We at Writing Day Workshops plan both online/virtual as well as in-person events.
-This next FWW conferences are in-person events happening in Tampa on Friday, April 12, 2024; and Orlando on Saturday, April 13, 2024.
-See you there.
-Registration instructions here.)
+This next FWW conferences are in-person events happening in Orlando on Friday, April 17, 2026; and Tampa on Saturday, April 18, 2026.
+See you there.)

 8:30 – 9:30: Check-in and registration at the event location.